Enoch Cheung, Retroactive Interference, 2017

 Supported by Consulate General of the Republic of Korea in Hong Kong, Festive Korea 2017, Christina Hee-Kyung Kang, Paradigm Art Compnay, Jung-Yong Lee, Gaga Art Gallery

-Eddie Kang is a South Korean artist known for his original, nostalgic characters influenced by television and cartoon of the millennial generation.
+Eddie Kang is a South Korean artist known for his original, nostalgic characters influenced by the millennial generation’s television and cartoons.
 Inspired by his urban upbringing in Seoul, he created this sculpture with five of his original characters – Storyteller the Clown, Cabbit, Bubble Bearcup, Rag Doll and Goblin the Robot – to reflect a spectrum of emotions in city life that resonate with Hong Kong.
 The artist uses a cartoonish aesthetic to recall the joy and simplicity of childhood in the hopes of sharing optimism against the unrelenting change of a modern city.

 The Fanzhi Foundation for Art and Education